com-pas/compas-architecture/technical/GITHUB_ACTIONS.md

 4. Select the repository to be analyzed, click Set Up.
 5. Choose the Analysis Method "With Github Actions".
 6. It first tells you to create a SONAR_TOKEN secret in your repo.
 Go to your repository -> Settings - Secrets -> New repository secret -> Name: SONAR_TOKEN.
 Value: Copy the value from the SonarCloud website into here.
 Then save the secret
-7. Select Gradle as the option that best describes our build and **remember the projectKey**. and create a `sonarcloud_analysis.yml` file in the `.github/workflows` directory containing the following source code running.
+7. Select Maven as the option that best describes our build and **remember the projectKey**. and create a `sonarcloud_analysis.yml` file in the `.github/workflows` directory containing the following source code running.

 ```yaml
 name: SonarCloud Analysis